-Credit: 1 Offered Semester REQUIRED for Grade 12
+Offered each Semester REQUIRED for Graduation

 Economics is a semester course focused around a basic understanding of economics.
 Topics covered but not limited to include macro sectors, micro sectors, scarcity, supply and demand, the role of government, the role of the private sector, the stock market, the money supply, inflation, and taxation.
 The course will also include a financial literacy unit ran through the I Have a Plan lowa website that teaches some basic individual financial matters from banking and loans to insurance and other activities that people come across in their day-to-day lives.